Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{proof} We use the same notation as in Appendix~\ref{apx:special_configuration_f}.
+\begin{lemma} Given a trajectory with $n$ vertices, one can compute all special configuration events in $O(n2^{\alpha(n)} \log^2 n)$ time. \end{lemma} \begin{proof} We use the same notation as in the proof of Lemma~\ref{lem:special_configuration_f}.
 We compute the set $\mathcal{T}_2$.
 We take a pair of consecutive elements $s_i$ and $s_{i+1}$.
-We compute the segment $e_p$ that contains $[s_i, s_{i+1}]$.
+We compute the segment $e_p$ that contains $\T[s_i, s_{i+1}]$.
 We use the reach data structure from Lemma~\ref{lem:reach_data_structure} to compute the reach of $p$ and therefore compute the segment $e_q$.
 We use the upper envelope data structure in Tool~\ref{tool:ue} to query $e_b$ (or both $e_{b_1}$ and $e_{b_2}$).
-We let $p: [0,1] \to e_p$ be the linear function defined in Appendix~\ref{apx:special_configuration_f}.
+We let $p: [0,1] \to e_p$ be the linear function defined in the proof of Lemma~\ref{lem:special_configuration_f}.

-If we are in special configuration 1 or 2, we check if the translation is parallel to $e_q$ or $e_b$ respectively, in which case we can return any $p \in [s_i, s_{i+1}]$.
+If we are in special configuration 1 or 2, we check if the translation is parallel to $e_q$ or $e_b$ respectively, in which case we return the first point of $\T[s_i, s_{i+1}]$.
 Otherwise, we compute the function $\mathcal H(t)$ of squares parametrised by $t$.
 The square $\mathcal H(t)$ has its top-right, or top-left corner at $p(t)$ for special configurations 1 and 2 respectively.
 Then we track the segment formed by the bottom-right corner of $\mathcal H(t)$ as we vary $t$.
 We return the value of $t$ where the bottom-right corner of $\mathcal H(t)$ lies on $e_q$.

 If we are in special configuration 3, we compute the function $\mathcal H_1(t)$ of a square with its top-right corner on $p(t)$.
 Then we compute the intersections $u(p(t))$ and $l(p(t))$ of $\mathcal H_1(t)$ with $e_{b_1}$ and $e_{b_2}$ respectively.
 We let $\mathcal H_2(t)$ be the square with its top edge of $u(p(t))$ and its left edge of $l(p(t))$.
 We track the segment formed by the bottom-right corner of $\mathcal H_2(t)$ as we vary $t$.
 We return the value of $t$ where the bottom-right corner of $\mathcal H_2(t)$ lies on $e_q$.